nilskre/CommonPlayground/docs/SoftwareArchitectureDocument.md

 Here is the class diagram for the backend.
 As the backend has no view part we only highlighted the model and the controller parts.
 ![MVC Class Diagram Backend](./SAD_images/backend_mvc_diagram.PNG)

 Here is the class diagram for the frontend.
-Teh Frontend consists of the view, and duplicated domain specific classes from the Backend (model).
+The Frontend consists of the view, and duplicated domain specific classes from the Backend (model).
 ![MVC Class Diagram Frontend](./SAD_images/ClassDiagramFronted_MVC.png)